-You could have chlamydia and have no signs or symptoms of infection, yet still be able to pass on the infection to another person.
+You could have chlamydia, gonorrhea, or both and have no signs or symptoms of infection, yet still be able to pass the infection to another person.
 On the other hand, you might have symptoms:

-- Men may notice a discharge from the penis or rectum; pain or discomfort while urinating ("making shi-shi"); pain or itching in the rectum; or pain or swelling in their testicles ("balls"). - Women might notice an unusual vaginal discharge or discharge from the rectum; pain or burning when urinating ("making shi-shi"); increased need to urinate ("make shi-shi"); pain during sex; bleeding between periods or after sex; or lower abdominal or pelvic ("belly") pain or cramping.
+- Men may notice a discharge from the penis or rectum; pain or discomfort while urinating ("making shi-shi"); pain or itching in the rectum; feeling the need to have a bowel movement ("BM") when no feces ("poop") is present; or pain or swelling in their testicles ("balls"). - Women might notice an unusual vaginal discharge or discharge from the rectum; pain or burning when urinating ("making shi-shi"); increased need to urinate ("make shi-shi"); pain or itching in the rectum; feeling the need to have a bowel movement ("BM") when no feces ("poop") is present; pain during sex; bleeding between periods or after sex; or lower abdominal or pelvic ("belly") pain or cramping.